Contents

 Input files

 If multiple LiDAR files are added these will be combined into a single GAD file.
+It is assumed you are using a single LiDAR with the same LIP/LIR configuration in all PCAP files.

 File options